baduhai/Koi/README.md

 - [ ] add support for more languages other than English with i18n/i10n
 - [x] make the favourites button work
 - [ ] updating pages
+- [ ] add Global Shortcut to cycle between themes.//not yet sure on a good way to implement this.

 ## **How to Build**